-Outback Australia is a must-see destination for all Australians to see, but much of the outback is a long way for most of us to travel to.
-There is a place in South Australia that has many of the classic outback features such as the iconic red sand dunes, 4WD only tracks and fantastic remote camping, and is not all that far away from Adelaide.
+Outback Australia is a must-see destination for all Australians, but much of the outback is a long way for most of us to travel to.
+There is a place in South Australia National parks that has many of the classic outback features such as the iconic red sand dunes, 4WD only tracks and fantastic remote camping, and is not all that far away from Adelaide.
 This place is Googs Track in Western South Australia.

-Googs Track is a great introductory drive to the South Australian outback.
-The dunes are not as steep or challenging as the Simpson Desert, but the track still requires 4WD and sand driving skills.
+Googs Track SA is a great introductory drive to outback South Australia.
+The dunes are not as steep or challenging as the Simpson Desert.
+But when it comes to the Googs track difficulty, it still requires four wheel drivers with sand driving skills.
 It is in a remote area and precautions are prudent, including alternative communications options such as carrying a satellite phone and/or PLB for emergencies.

-Before heading to Googs Track you will need to book your campsite/s online via the SA National Parks website.
+Before heading to Googs Track you will need to book your campsite/s online via the SA National Parks website and obtain your Googs Track permits.
 There are two designated camping areas on Googs Track – Googs Lake and Mt Finke.
-The campsites at Googs Lake can be booked via this link: https://www.parks.sa.gov.au/booking/details#/accom/85966 and the campsites at Mt Finke via :
+They respect aboriginal cultural sites and work in partnership with the First Peoples of South Australia to care for the country.

 Start of Googs Track

-From Ceduna take the Eyre Highway north for 5km to the Kalanbi Road which continues north as the Eyre Highway turns westward.
-Follow the road to the Yumbarra Conservation Park Entrance, which is a good spot to air down and lock in the hubs ready for the coming sandy track and dunes.
-Also put on a sand flag and switch your UHF to channel 18 which is the designated channel for Googs Track.
+From Ceduna, take the Eyre Highway heading north for 5km to the Kalanbi Road which continues north as the Eyre Highway turns westward.
+Follow the road to the Yumbarra Conservation National Parks Entrance, which is a good spot to check tyre pressure, air down and lock in the hubs ready for the coming sandy track and dunes.
+Also, put on a sand flag and switch your UHF to channel 18 which is the designated channel for Googs Track.

-The two monuments contain a plaque honoring the tremendous effort made by Goog and Dinger to construct Googs Track.
-It is a fitting tribute to the two men and I’m sure that they both would be pleased to be recognised and remembered in this way.
+The two monuments contain a plaque honouring the tremendous effort made by the traditional owners to construct Googs Track.
+It is a fitting tribute to Goog and Dinger and I’m sure that they both would be pleased to be recognised and remembered in this way.

-From the monuments it is only 4km to the impressive Googs Lake.
-The main lake is approximately 15km long and 1km wide, and makes an impressive sight.
+From the Goog and Dinger monuments, it is only 4km to the impressive Googs Lake.
+The main lake is approximately 15km long and 1km wide and makes an impressive sight.
 There are some great campsites here and is one of the two designated camping areas on Googs Track.
-I would recommend booking the Callitris Campsite as it is the closest site to the toilets and has some nice flat areas to setup camp as well as a picnic table.
+I would recommend booking the Callitris Campsite as it is the closest site to the toilets and has some nice flat areas to set up camp as well as a picnic table.

-Once camp is setup it is worth exploring the surrounds of Googs Lake either with your vehicle around the perimeter or on foot across the wide expanse of the salt lake.
-There is a fantastic lookout just a few hundred metres north from the main campground.
+Once camp is set up it is worth exploring the surrounds of Googs Lake, either with your vehicle around the perimeter or on foot across the wide expanse of the salt lake.
+There is a fantastic lookout just a few hundred metres north of the main campground.